 In statutory terms, the most significant new provision concerns ‘adult protection and support orders’ (section 127).
 This provides for an ‘authorised officer’ of a local authority to obtain an order from the magistrates court that entitles them to speak in private with a person suspected of being at risk in order to ascertain whether she / he is making decisions freely and whether he / she is at risk.
 The Adult Protection and Support Orders (Authorised Officer) (Wales) Regulations 2015 reg 3 requires that a local authority only authorise a person to apply for an adult protection and support order ‘who has relevant experience, has completed appropriate training and is an officer of the authorising authority’ – but if this is not practicable it can authorise any officer of the authority.

-Statutory Guidance in relation to Part 7 of the Act has been issued as four separate ‘Working Together to Safeguard People’ volumes:
+Statutory Guidance in relation to Part 7 of the Act has been issued as six separate ‘Working Together to Safeguard People’ volumes:

 These volumes (and templates that can be used to support child and adult practice reviews) these can be download from the Social Care Wales Hub.